ijay002/imagealigning/README.txt

 README

-Step 1: unzip and copy the lib folder to the main IDL directory step 2:	download and unzip align_sparkmass_github directory
+Step 1: unzip lib.zip and copy the lib folder to the main IDL directory step 2:	download and unzip align_sparkmass_github directory
 	- unzip 2019_05_10_H_.zip into the same directory (this is the rendered DNA-PAINT image file required for image alignment
 	- open script align.pro with idlde.exe